Chaitalykundu/Web-Development/03-JavaScript/01-Basic/07-Type-Conversion/Theory/00-theory.md

+# Overview

+- Definition
+- Types of Type Casting
+- Implicit Conversion
+- Explicit Conversion

+&nbsp;

+&nbsp;

+&nbsp;

 # Definition

-Type conversion (or typecasting) is a method or process that converts a data type into another data type in both ways manually and automatically
+**Type conversion** (or typecasting) is a method or process that converts a datatype into another datatype in both ways manually and automatically.

-Implicit conversion happens when the **compiler** (for compiled languages) or **runtime** (for script languages like JavaScript) automatically converts data types.
+**Implicit conversion** happens when the **compiler** (for compiled languages) or **runtime** (for script languages like JavaScript) automatically converts datatypes.
 The source code can also explicitly require a conversion to take place.

 &nbsp;

 &nbsp;

+# Types of Type Conversion / Casting

-JavaScript variables can be converted to a new variable and another data type in two ways:
+JavaScript variables can be converted to a new variable and another datatype in two ways:

-- Implicit Conversion : automatic type conversion
+- **Implicit Conversion** : automatic type conversion
-- Explicit Conversion : using function
+- **Explicit Conversion** : using function

+&nbsp;

 &nbsp;